mcubelab/gelslim/README.md

 Manufacturing and assembly documentation is found in the Hardware Quick Start Guide

 ## Questions and Contributing
 If you have questions or need help with the content of this repo please open a ticket.
-We welcome useful contributions to the repo -- if you want to contribure please read how to contribute.
+We welcome useful contributions to the repo -- if you want to contribute please read how to contribute.
 The MCube Manipulations and Mechanisms Lab also distributes pre-made sensors by mail upon request.
 Please direct all distribution inquiries to themcubelab@gmail.com  with the subject “GelSlim 3.0 Inquiry - mm/dd/yy - LAB NAME HERE”.

 ## License